MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/process-events-using-event-processor-editor.md

 :::image type="content" source="./media/event-processor-editor/event-processor-editor-overview.png" alt-text="Screenshot of the Event processing editor screen, indicating the three main sections." lightbox="./media/event-processor-editor/event-processor-editor-overview.png":::

-1. **Canvas with diagram view**: In this pane, you can design your data transformation logic by selecting an operator (from the **Operations** menu) and connecting the nodes.
+1. **Canvas with diagram view**: In this pane, you can design your data transformation logic by selecting an operator (from the **Operations** menu) and connecting the eventstream and the destination nodes via the newly created operator node.
 You can drag and drop connecting lines or select and delete connections.

 1. **Right editing pane**: This pane allows you to configure the selected operation node or view the schema of the eventstream and destination.